Last reviewed on 6th August 2023 by Martin Alexander (Mortgage Advisor)

 To summarise, if you’re after a high LTV remortgage, your remortgage quote may be higher than if you were to remortgage on a lower LTV.

 A clean credit file with a sizeable income can enable you to secure the best remortgage deals available.
-A bad credit file or being self-employed with accounts for one year will limit your options and if there are eligible lenders, their rates could be high.
+A bad credit file or having accounts’ for one year will limit your options and if there are eligible lenders, their rates could be high.

-Our advisors specialise in every type of remortgage there is and have access to specialist lenders for the really tricky remortgages.
-You can make an enquiry or simply ask our specialists a question.
+Our advisors have access to specialist lenders for difficult situations, particularly remortgages.
+You can make an enquiry or simply ask our specialists a question to get started.

 About the author